MicrosoftDocs/customer-insights/ci-docs/journeys/transition-walkthrough-functional.md

 ## Hide outbound marketing

-When you are finished migrating to real-time journeys from outbound, you can clean up the user experience by hiding outbound marketing!
-In the area switche, choose **Settings** and then **Versions** where you will see a button to **Hide outbound marketing**.
-Clicking this button simply hides it from the user experience so your team can no longer navigate to the module and spin up new content or journeys there.
+When you're finished migrating to real-time journeys from outbound marketing, you can clean up the user experience by hiding outbound marketing.
+In the area switcher, choose **Settings** and then **Versions** where you'll see a button to **Hide outbound marketing**.
+Selecting this button hides outbound marketing from the user experience so your team can no longer navigate to the module and spin up new content or journeys there.

 ## What happens when outbound marketing is removed by Microsoft?

-When outbound marketing is formally retired, Microsoft will be cleaning up the services in the background.[Read this article](transition-faqs.md#what-will-happen-to-outbound-tables-and-data-when-outbound-marketing-is-removed)  to understand the details of exactly what will be cleaned up and what happens to your data.
+When outbound marketing is formally retired, Microsoft will clean up the services in the background.
+To understand the details of exactly what will be cleaned up and what happens to your data, see [Real-time journeys transition FAQs](transition-faqs.md#what-will-happen-to-outbound-tables-and-data-when-outbound-marketing-is-removed)

 > [!TIP]
 > If you have questions or comments, visit the [Outbound to real-time transition community forum](https://community.dynamics.com/forums/thread/?partialUrl=Outbound-to-Real-Time-Transition)